Sunday, May 4, 2025

 People who've received trip reports in past years may recall me referring to what I call "planned spontaneity" which means planning a framework for a day in advance and then changing it in ways so that the basic idea is still there but things happen entirely differently.
 That was very much in force today.
 If you look at the timetable you can see how I got from it to what I did but things changed quite a bit.
 Glad I booked a room to myself.
 Slept a lot better as a result.

 I left Wilson Hall around 5:30 and walked through the University of Toronto a little.
 I had breakfast at McDonald's across from the ROM (Royal Ontario Museum, not to be confused with Rom, a Specknight whose comic book adventures are far better known than the original toy he was based on).
 I walked to Bloor-Yonge Station and got a Toronto Transit daypass, though I didn't use it right away.
-I walked north along Yonge St for around two hours, crossing over into Vaughan at Steeles Ave.
+I walked north along Yonge St for around two hours, crossing over into Vaughan at Steeles.
 I walked a little ways further and then crossed the street to the east side, which was Markham.
 I walked back to Steeles and crossed back over to Vaughan.
 I just missed a 960 express bus but a 60 bus was right behind it and possibly got me a window seat that I wouldn't have gotten otherwise (some of you may recall I tried to do this in 2019 but couldn't get a good seat).
 I took photos of the north/Vaughan side of Steeles.
 I got off at Pioneer Village Station.
 The bus stop is on the Toronto side but I suspect that where you get on the subway train is in Vaughan; you can enter the tunnel via either city.
-I took a 1 train south (thus Toronto) to St. Andrew Station.
+I took a 1 train south (thus Toronto).to St. Andrew Station.
 I took photos of Canada's Walk of Fame, but there's a lot of construction in Toronto and some of squares of the Walk were covered unfortunately the square where the Walk pays tribute to itself.

 I took a 2 train from Donlands Station to Kennedy Station, in the Scarborough area of Toronto.
 I was supposed to get off a stop sooner (Warden) to make my way to the Scarborough Comic Room, but didn't notice that in time.
 Also it would have added an hour of my time.
-I took a 43B bus to near Kennedy Commons where I got some shows on DVDs and Blu-ray, including the Blu-ray of the 1990s Superman cartoon series.
+I took a 43B bus to near Kennedy Commons where I got some shows on DVDs and Blu-ray, including the Blu-ray of the 00s Superman cartoon.
 It was after that that I realized that while I wanted to see the Comic Room, it was more trouble than it was worth to get there (I tried to get there in 2019 but they weren't open and there was a long wait for a bus).
 The 3 Line light rail had been demolished in preparation for expanding the 2 Line in a similar direction, so with more buses, it was too much of a time eater; I don't know if the number 3 will be used for a new line in the future.
 I took a 2 Line subway train to Dufferin Station.

 Walking along Bloor St W, I got some DVDs at Eyesore Video, then visited Monkey's Paw Books, Zoinks!
 Books and Music, and Doug Miller Books (I miss its late mascot Bumpkin the rabbit).
 I took a look at what had replaced Honest Ed's and was horrified.
 I could understand not keeping the old them, but the tall building is so bland that it actually stands out from its surrounding buildings in its blandness.
 It was as if the designers were actively trying to be blander than the buildings housing the other businesses in the area.

 I visited Seekers Books, the Bloor St branch of BMV (Books Magazines Videos) and Thunderstrike Comics.
 I left Bloor for Bay St Video (probably the last truly traditional video rental business in Toronto) then on Yonge visited ABC Books before having dinner at the same McDonald's as yesterday, I visited the Edward St BMV and then returned to Yonge-Dundas Square briefly.
-I walked along Dundas St to Spadina.
+I walked along Dundas St to Spadina..
 I could have walked the rest of the walk to the hotel, but in case this is the last day I get to ride Toronto Transit this trip, I waited longer than I hoped for a 510 streetcar.
 The first one was packed but there was another one right behind it so I took that instead back to Wilson Hall.

-[NOW: Yonge-Dundas Square is now Sankofa Square.]
+[NOW: The 3rd store above is actually Thunderstruck Bookstore.
+Yonge-Dundas Square is now Sankofa Square.]

 No comments: